Chat with us on WhatsApp!

 Consumer: 20-30% in similar conditions

 Rugged tablets typically demonstrate lower TCO over a 5-year period when deployed in challenging environments.
 The higher initial investment is offset by reduced failure rates, longer operational life, and minimized productivity disruptions.
-Consumer tablets may offer lower TCO in controlled environments where their design limitations are not exceeded.

 Software, OS, and Lifecycle Considerations